 The clue is in the name.
 Yes, the Adidas Originals Gazelle 85 trainers are a forty-year throwback.
+And they are now in the sale.

 Well, not quite 40 years.
 But you know what I mean.
 This is a mid-1980s version of the 1960s sporting classic.
 And before you ask, I have absolutely no idea why Adidas has chosen to pick this particular year.